June 28th, 2018 | By: The Startups Team

-And if the grants aren’t a great option for your startup, there are specific business loans available for veterans.
+And if the grants aren’t a great option for your startup, let's at how to get a VA business loan, only available for veterans.

 The Small Business Association (SBA) administers the most well known business loans for veterans: the Veterans Advantage program — which includes the 7(a) Loan and the Express Loan — as well as Military Reservist Economic Injury Disaster (MREIDL) loans.

 The SBA’s Veteran’s Advantage Loan program applies to loans for up to $350,000.
 The program applies to two SBA loans: SBA Express and SBA 7(a) loans.

 While the SBA 7(a) Loan Program is for both veterans and non-veterans, there are some special perks for vets under the Veterans Advantage program.
 For loans up to $125,000, vets can get upfront guaranty fees of zero.
 For loans greater than $125,000, vets are promised a 50 percent reduction of guaranty fees.
 Loans can be for up to $350,000.

 The SBA Express loan is basically a 7(a) loan, but with faster turnaround time.
 Applicants can expect to hear back from the SBA within 72 hours of applying.
 Under the Veteran’s Advantage program, all upfront loan guaranty fee are waived on loans between $150,001 and $350,000.